BYLAWS OF THE GEORGIA ASSOCIATION OF HOMES

 ARTICLE II – MISSION

-The Association’s mission statement is: “GAHSC supports children and families at risk by strengthening agencies that serve them”.
+The Association’s mission statement is: Together Georgia is a preeminent voice in Georgia's child and family welfare policy-making through Advocacy, Collaboration, Networking and Communication.
 The Association’s policies, practices and activities will support its mission.

 ARTICLE III – GOALS